 🔒 Secure and private

 There is no server.
-SQLime works completely in the browser.
-The GitHub API token is also stored locally.
+Sqlime works completely in the browser.
+GitHub and OpenAI credentials are also stored locally.
 Queries are saved as private GitHub gists within your account.
 Your data is yours only.

 ⌨️ Dead simple

-SQLime has zero third-party dependencies other than SQLite (sql.js).
+Sqlime has zero third-party dependencies other than SQLite.
 Good old HTML, CSS, and vanilla JS — that's all.
 No frameworks, no heavy editors, no obsolete and vulnerable libraries.
 Just some modular open-source code, which is easy to grasp and extend.